Toward single particle reconstruction without particle picking: Breaking the detection limit: Introduction

-Another interesting feature of the described approach pertains to model bias, whose importance in cryo-EM was stressed by a number of authors~\cite{shatsky2009method,vanheel1992correlation,henderson2013avoiding,vanheel2013finding}.
+Another interesting feature of the described approach pertains to model bias, whose importance in cryo-EM was stressed by a number of authors~\cite{shatsky2009method,van1992correlation,henderson2013avoiding,van2013finding}.
 In the classical ``Einstein from noise'' experiment, multiple realizations of pure noise are aligned to a picture of Einstein using template matching and then averaged.
 In~\cite{shatsky2009method}, it was shown that the averaged noise rapidly becomes remarkably similar to the Einstein template.
-In the context of cryo--EM, this experiment exemplifies how prior assumptions about the particles may influence the reconstructed structure.
+In the context of cryo-EM, this experiment exemplifies how prior assumptions about the particles may influence the reconstructed structure.
 This model bias is common to all particle picking methods based on template matching.
-In our approach, no templates or human intervention are required, thus significantly reducing concerns about model bias.
+In our approach, we do not attempt to match a template to noisy data.
+Instead, we use an optimization algorithm to try to solve the inverse problem relating autocorrelations to the sought volume.
+This nonconvex problem may have spurious local minima, hence the algorithm's initialization (a form of template) may affect the outcome.
+However, we find empirically that this poses a lesser risk because we are able to obtain meaningful reconstructions from random initializations.